fedeghe/unicodeist/README.md

 <img width="322"  src="src/img/ss0.png?raw=true">

-Clicking <a href="./src/img/fg.json?raw=true" download>here</a> you could download exactly that creative and import it in _unicodeist_ .... but I'm sure You can do way better that that.
+Clicking <a href="./src/img/fg.json?raw=true" download>here</a> you could download exactly that creative and import it in _unicodeist_ .... but I'm sure You can do way better than that.

 ### [༺ TRY IT HERE ༻](https://fedeghe.github.io/Unicodeist/)